Do you have a flat tire?

 - The steering wheel swivels left and right.

-- When driving on a straight route, the steering wheel is not straight.
+- When driving on a straight route, the steering wheel is more complex.

 - Your tire tread is unevenly worn.